idealo/image-quality-assessment/README.md

 The provided code allows to use any of the pre-trained models in [Keras](https://keras.io/applications/).
 We further provide Docker images for local CPU training and remote GPU training on AWS EC2, as well as pre-trained models on the [AVA](https://github.com/ylogx/aesthetics/tree/master/data/ava) and [TID2013](http://www.ponomarenko.info/tid2013.htm) datasets.

+We welcome all kinds of contributions, especially new model architectures and/or hyperparameter combinations that improve the performance of the currently published models.

 ## Trained models
 | <sub>Predictions from aesthetic model</sub>